TimoGo/BoseSoundtouch/README.md

 ->OK
 ```

-6) use https://github.com/CharlesBlonde/libsoundtouch to assign the buttons
+6) use https://github.com/CharlesBlonde/libsoundtouch to assign the buttons (command: device.play_media(Source.INTERNET_RADIO, '<number>'.
+To find the right number, see: https://github.com/CharlesBlonde/libsoundtouch/issues/14 and to store the chosen channel press the favoured button for 3 seconds on bose soundtouch.)